Two great names, wedded together in glass!

-A mere $57 buys a Pyrex manifold that won't tip over
+A mere $70 buys a Pyrex manifold that won't tip

-even during minor earthquakes.
-Much less costly than invading
+over even during minor earthquakes.
+Much less costly than

 Like ACME's other fine Klein Bottles, this is handcrafted from pure Borosilicate Glass ...
 Pyrex, Kimax, Bomex, or Simax.
-It has a bulk density: 2.23 gm/cm3 and expands just 0.000326% per degree C. This means that it'll shrink only a few microns when you trek from Tucson to Nome.
+It has a bulk density: 2.23 gm/cm3 and expands just 0.000326% per degree C. This means that it'll shrink only a few microns when you bike from Point Pelee, Ontario to Zenith Point, Nunavut.
 Nor should you worry about it dissolving -- we have tested samples in water, acetone, methyl-ethyl-ketone, air, and jello.

 Go to Acme's Home Page

 Cliff last updated this page on 2021 May twelfth (twelpth?), a Wednesday in the flatlands of Oakland, California